Leviathan121005/metropt3-anomaly-detection-autoencoder/README.md

 # metropt3-anomaly-detection-autoencoder

 This project develops an anomaly detection system on the MetroPT3 air compressor dataset using a one-class autoencoder framework.
-The model is trained and evaluated on sequential windowed time series data, preserving the original class distribution without artificial rebalancing.
+The model is trained and evaluated on sequential windowed time series data, preserving the original class distribution **without artificial rebalancing**.
 The system learns normal operating behavior and identifies deviations as potential failures, achieving a strong F1 score of 0.888 under realistic evaluation settings.

 ---